by-jp/www.byjp.me/content/notes/twitter/102082167609360384/index.md

 - imported
 - from-twitter
 ---
-Mate's brother just became a Dad, listening to them chat with mile-wide grins is infectiously wonderful\!
+Mate's brother just became a Dad, listening to them chat with mile-wide grins is infectiously wonderful!